prathimacode-hub/Awesome_Python_Scripts/ImageProcessingScripts/Collage Mosaic Generator/README.md

 ## Aim:
  The motive of this project to create a mosaic image using python script.

+## Purpose:
+ Photomosaic is a art.
+It can be done by some photoshops.
+Here the purpose it it can be done without any such photoshops app and built by pyhton script.

 ## Short description of package/script